-- Registered Interpreters: Foreign language interpreters successfully registered with AOC and listed by AOC FLS Registry - Certified Interpreters: Registered foreign language interpreters having completed one or more AOC interpreter certification level requirements - AOC Foreign Language Services Registry (AOC FLS Registry): AOC's listing of registered/certified foreign language interpreters - NES: Non-English speaking individual
+Registered Interpreters: Foreign language interpreters successfully registered with AOC and listed by AOC FLI Registry.

+Certified Interpreters: Registered foreign language interpreters having completed one or more AOC interpreter certification level requirements.

+AOC Foreign Language Interpreter Registry (AOC FLI Registry): AOC's listing of registered and certified foreign language interpreters.

+NES: Non-English speaking individual.

-• Interpreting: Converting statements spoken in one language into statements spoken in another language.
+Interpreting: Converting statements spoken in one language into statements spoken in another language.

-• Translating: Converting a written text from one language into the written text of another language.
+Translating: Converting a written text from one language into the written text of another language.

-• Sight translating: Reading a written document silently in one language and converting it verbally into another language.
+Sight Translating: Reading a written document silently in one language and converting it verbally into another language.

-• Consecutive interpreting: Interpreting an individual's statement after the individual has spoken.
+Consecutive Interpreting: Interpreting an individual's statement after individual has spoken.

-• Simultaneous interpreting: Interpreting continuously at the same time an individual is speaking.
+Simultaneous Interpreting: Interpreting continuously at the same time an individual is speaking.

-REGISTRATION AND CERTIFICATION
+SECTION 2 - REGISTRATION AND CERTIFICATION